timheilman/latin/README.md

 ### What is "Correct?"

-This card design was to emphasize long-term reading comprehension via short reviews over the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a
+This card design was to emphasize lifelong reading comprehension via short reviews over the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a